-Report the smoking vehicle, within 30 days, by submitting an online reporting form on the Smoking Vehicle Complaint Form or by calling 919-733-1766.
+Report the smoking vehicle, within 30 days, by submitting an online reporting form on the Smoking Vehicle Complaint Form or by calling 919-707-8400.
 You do not have to give your name but DAQ can only take action if contact information is provided.

 The North Carolina Division of Air Quality (DAQ) will then notify the owner in writing that his or her vehicle may be contributing to air pollution by smoking excessively.
 The DAQ will also provide the owner with information about how car maintenance will improve the vehicle's performance.